victorpoughon/torchlensmaker/roadmap.md

 * in rendering: enable rendering single element if no focal points, some trick for last / first elements if no rays drawing

+* custom tlm.Parameter to enforce float32 without need for trailing dot in user code

 ## Evaluation plots

 * Spot diagram: image of a point source / geometric PSF